 How to give?

-Currently I am reviewing non profit organizations and partners for the Food for Thought cause.
+Currently I am reviewing non profit organizations and partners for this cause.
 Please contact me if you would like to get involved or have a way of helping.
 Once we are ready and established we will count on you to help make a change.
 Thanks.